 Lea Hix '17, a double major in psychology and pre-health, received a Senior Travel and Research grant from the Nanovic Institute to explore the experiences, acceptance, and integration of the role of physician assistants in Germany.

 According to U.S. News, the physician assistant (PA) is voted the overall 3rd best job in the U.S. for 2016, with high utility, flexibility, and associated quality of life .
 The PA’s scope of practice includes many of the same responsibilities as a physician, with the ability to see up to 80% of the cases that a primary care physician can see [2, 3].
 Although the profession has exploded since its introduction to the American healthcare system in the 1960s , PAs are not as popular in other countries, existing only in a handful of countries outside the U.S. , including Germany, with its first program starting in 2009 .
 While other countries have adequate research on the developing profession, only two articles on German PAs are accessible for reference [5, 6].
 Germany is the economic powerhouse of Europe, with unique and powerful influence both financially and politically on other European countries .
 Thus, the development of the PA profession in Germany is pivotal in furthering profession's expansion from the U.S. internationally.
-To learn how the PA profession has been implemented thus far into German healthcare, I traveled to various cities within the state of Baden-Württemberg to interview German PA students, practicing PAs, doctors, and hospital and program directors.
+To learn how the PA profession has been implemented thus far into German healthcare, I traveled to various cities within one German state to interview German PA students, practicing PAs, doctors, and hospital and program directors.
 I gathered different personal viewpoints on the acceptance and integration of PAs in Germany, their education process and clinical capabilities, and the factors presently limiting further growth of this profession throughout Germany.

 The shocking deficit of information available on German PAs provides a very small research base for anyone attempting to learn more about the recent implementation of PAs in Germany.
 After a thorough search through various scientific databases and on search engines, I was only able to find two journal articles on PAs in practicing in Germany.
 One article, from 2011, provides a very small section of information on German PA programs and motives behind starting them .
 The second article, from 2013, discusses PA education in Germany, providing program statistics and an overview of the need for as well as evolution of the profession .